taasmoe/Course-Similarities/README.md

 # Course-Similarities

-Similarity queries between the courses taught at the [Department of Informatics](https://www.mn.uio.no/ifi/) at the Univeristy of Oslo.
+t-SNE plots and k-means clustering of the courses taught at the [Department of Informatics](https://www.mn.uio.no/ifi/) at the Univeristy of Oslo, using course descriptions.

-Web scraping done with [Requests](http://docs.python-requests.org/en/master/).
+Web scraping done with [requests](http://docs.python-requests.org/en/master/).

-Vector room representations done with [Gensim](https://radimrehurek.com/gensim/index.html).
+Vectorization, clustering and t-SNE done with [scikit-learn](http://scikit-learn.org/stable/index.html)